-The consolidated financial statements of EE Group, LLC as of December 31, 2009 and 2008, and for each of the two years in the period ended December 31, 2009, incorporated in this prospectus supplement by reference from the Partnership's Current Report on Form 8-K/A filed February 4, 2011, have been audited by UHY LLP, independent auditors, as stated in their report, which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements of Discovery Producer Services LLC at December 31, 2009 and 2008, and for each of the three years in the period ended December 31, 2009, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon, appearing in DCP's Annual Report on Form 10-K for the year ended December 31, 2009, incorporated by reference herein.
+Such financial statements are incorporated by reference in reliance upon such report given on the authority of such firm as experts in accounting and auditing.